Class of 1904

 In her room at Long’s Sanatorium in Statesville on Sunday morning, December 19, Ada Stirewalt was facing an uncertain termination of a pending operation on the following day.
 Feeling that the operation might be of a serious nature and that there was a possibility of not recovering; in her tender thoughtfulness of loved ones, she planned and wrote out all funeral arrangements, addressing the letter to her constant and faithful brother, Hamp.
 In sorrow be it recorded that all-too-soon these directions were minutely carried out.

 Following the operation for a day or two Ada was cheerful and hopeful – then came alarming symptoms which indicated that in all probability the sojourn with loved ones upon earth was nearing its close.
 At 2:30 on Friday morning, December 24th Ada Passed out of time unto eternity.
 All of Christmas day did nature shed tears of sympathy that so precious a treasure had gone from loved ones and from earth.
 Then came the bright and glorious Sabbath with nature casting off her gloom and sounding notes of joy, hope, comfort, peace, to sorrowing souls.
-To saddened brothers and sisters and friends of the deceased, she seemed to whisper those words of our Saviour, “The maid is not dead, but sleepeth,” and to remind of His triumph over the grave on that wonderful Sabbath day of years gone by.
+To saddened brothers and sisters and friends of the deceased, she seemed to whisper those words of our Savior, “The maid is not dead, but sleepeth,” and to remind of His triumph over the grave on that wonderful Sabbath day of years gone by.
 Faint hearts, rejoiced, knowing that Ada had gone to be with that risen Lord who hat said, “The maid shall rise again.”

 During Christmas day and on Sunday until 2:30 p.m., the hour of the funeral 1,100 relatives and friends visited the Stirewalt home to behold the form and features of her whom to know was but to love.
 Upon a couch she reclined as in peaceful slumber, until the casket arrived one hour before the funeral.
 The following direction from Ada had been lovingly carried out:

-“I want Helen Misenheimber and Mary Kimball to arrange my hair and dress as they used to do so lovingly and beautifully in happy school days.
+“I want Helen Misenheimer and Mary Kimball to arrange my hair and dress as they used to do so lovingly and beautifully in happy school days.
 Use my rose dress that I didn’t get finished.”

 After a brief and impressive service at the home, the funeral service was held in St. Mark’s church, of which she was a member.
 The building was taxed to its capacity, where over 1,000 people were assembled, not even standing room being available – and as many people again not being able to get inside the church.